jonasmcferreira/whiteiron/jhed-wasteland/monter-types.md

 Kobolds in Jhed have a clear hierarchy, from the smallest minion to the most powerful leaders.
 This progression can be used to create escalating encounters as theparty delves deeper into Kobold territory or becomes more entangled in their schemes.

-1. **Kobold:** The basic foot soldiers, small and cunning, often found in large numbers.
+1. Kobold
-2. **Kobold Aspirant:** A more skilled and ambitious Kobold, seeking to prove itself and rise in rank.
+2. Kobold Aspirant
-3. **Winged Kobold:** Kobolds that have gained the ability to fly, making them more versatile in combat.
+3. Winged Kobold
-4. **Dragonborn:** Kobolds that have undergone a transformation, taking on draconic traits and powers.
+4. Dragonborn
-5. **Wyvern:** A large, dragon-like creature, often serving as a mount or guardian for the Kobolds.
+5. Wyvern
-6. **Dracolich:** A powerful undead dragon, worshipped by Kobolds as a god-like figure.
+6. Dracolich
-7. **Dragon:** The ultimate goal of the Kobolds is to serve or resurrect a true dragon, leading to potentially epic confrontations.
+7. Dragon

 ## Yuan-ti Plot Creature Progression

 The Yuan-ti are a snake-like race with their own dark agendas.
 Their progression mirrors their increasing influence and power in the region, often tied to ancient rituals and forbidden magic.

-1. **Snake:** The simplest form, often used as scouts or guards.
+1. Snake
-2. **Yuan-ti:** The standard members of the Yuan-ti race, skilled in both combat and manipulation.
+2. Yuan-ti
-3. **Medusa:** A cursed form of the Yuan-ti, with the ability to turn others to stone with their gaze.
+3. Medusa
-4. **Naga:** A powerful serpent-like being, often worshipped or feared by lesser creatures.
+4. Naga
-5. **Marilith:** A demonic entity with multiple arms, representing the ultimate power that the Yuan-ti strive to control.
+5. Marilith

 ## Lizardfolk Progression

 The Lizardfolk are another race with deep ties to the land of Jhed, often found in swampy or forested areas.
 Their progression reflects their increasing savagery and connection to ancient, primal forces.

-1. **Lizardman:** The basic warrior of the Lizardfolk, tough and resilient.
+1. Lizardman
-2. **Lizardking:** A more powerful leader, often commanding groups of Lizardfolk in battle.
+2. Lizardking
-3. **Dinosaurs:** The apex predators of Jhed, sometimes tamed or controlled by the Lizardfolk.
+3. Dinosaurs

 ## How to Use These Monsters

 The creatures of Jhed are more than just enemies to be defeated; they are tools to shape the narrative, enhance the atmosphere, and challenge your players in unique ways.
-Here are some specific strategies for using the different types of monsters in your campaign:
+Here are some specific strategies for using the different types of monsters in your campaign

 ### Undead

-**Ambush and Attrition:**
+Ambush and Attrition*
 - Use undead to create relentless, attrition-based encounters.
 For example, after the party defeats a wave of zombies, a second wave of skeletons might rise from the frozen ground, forcing the party to conserve resources and think strategically.
 - Incorporate undead as environmental hazards.
 Perhaps a path through a graveyard is littered with dormant skeletons that will only rise if disturbed, adding tension as the players carefully navigate the area.

-**Moral Dilemmas:**
+Moral Dilemmas*
 - In Dhuren Tol, undead are used as laborers.
 The party might encounter situations where they must decide whether to destroy these creatures, knowing they are essential to the village's survival, or find a way to free them from their curse.

 ### Beasts

-**Survival and Hunting:**
+Survival and Hunting*
 - Use beasts to reinforce the harshness of Jhed's environment.
 A pack of wolves might trail the party, attacking only when they sense weakness, forcing the players to stay vigilant during their travels.
 - Introduce hunting mechanics where the party must track and take down a large beast like a mammoth or sabertooth tiger to gather resources or complete a quest.
 The success or failure of this hunt could have lasting consequences.

-**Natural Obstacles:**
+Natural Obstacles*
 - Beasts can also serve as obstacles rather than direct threats.
 For instance, a slumbering giant sloth might block a crucial path, requiring the party to either find a way around it or risk waking it up.

 ### Giants

-**Environmental Control:**
+Environmental Control*
 - Giants can dramatically alter the battlefield.
 A hill giant in Netrus might hurl boulders that create difficult terrain, forcing the party to adapt their tactics.
 - Cloud giants in the Frozen Storm Forest could summon storms or manipulate the weather to their advantage, making ranged combat more difficult and forcing the party to engage in close quarters.

-**Allies and Enemies:**
+Allies and Enemies*
 - Giants can be both foes and allies.
 A cyclops might be a neutral force, offering aid in exchange for a favor, or a powerful enemy that the party must outwit rather than overpower.

 ### Humanoids

-**Social Dynamics:**
+Social Dynamics*
 - Use humanoid tribes like Orcs, Goliaths, and Kobolds to create social encounters where diplomacy, intimidation, or trickery might be more effective than combat.
 For example, a Goliath chieftain might challenge the party to a contest of strength rather than a battle.
 - The presence of lycanthropes adds a layer of mystery and paranoia.
 The party might need to uncover which NPCs are secretly werecreatures, adding a detective element to the campaign.

-**Resource Management:**
+Resource Management*
 - Humanoids like the Aarakocra or Yuan-ti could control valuable resources, such as safe passage through Roc-infested skies or access to a hidden temple.
 The party might need to negotiate, steal, or fight for these resources.

 ### Biome-Related Monsters

-**Environmental Storytelling:**
+Environmental Storytelling*
 - Myconids in Oravilla can be used to create eerie, atmospheric encounters where the very land seems alive.
 The party might stumble upon a Myconid colony, where they must navigate through spore-filled air and negotiate with the sentient fungi.
 - Azer in Dhuren Tol could introduce elements of fire and heat in an otherwise frozen landscape, providing a stark contrast and unique challenges like melting ice bridges or evaporating water sources.

-**Surprise and Ambush:**
+Surprise and Ambush*
 - Roc patrols can be used to create high-stakes encounters where the party must either hide from these massive birds or face the consequences of being spotted.
 - Behirs and Bulettes offer opportunities for sudden, underground attacks, where the ground beneath the party’s feet is just as dangerous as the creatures themselves.

 ### Rare and Very Rare Monsters

-**Epic Moments:**
+Epic Moments*
 - Use creatures like the Deep Gem Dragon or Aboleth to create pivotal story moments.
 These rare monsters should be tied to major plot developments, such as uncovering ancient secrets or challenging the party’s moral compass.
 - A Couatl might appear to guide the party through a particularly dangerous area, offering wisdom or a riddle that hints at the solution to a larger mystery.

-**Plot Catalysts:**
+Plot Catalysts*
 - Rare creatures like Rakshasas or Mariliths can serve as the masterminds behind complex plots, manipulating events from the shadows.
 Defeating these fiends could be the culmination of a long campaign arc, where the party uncovers and dismantles their schemes piece by piece.

 ### Dynamic Encounters

-**Layered Challenges:**
+Layered Challenges*
 - Combine different monster types to create multi-faceted encounters.
 For instance, a battle against a group of Kobolds could be complicated by the sudden appearance of a Bulette, turning a straightforward fight into a chaotic free-for-all.
 - Use the environment to add complexity to encounters.
 A fight against undead in a crumbling ruin could be punctuated by collapsing floors or the release of poisonous gas, forcing the party to constantly adapt.

-**Unexpected Twists:**
+Unexpected Twists*
 - Introduce encounters where the monsters’ actions are driven by more than just combat.
 Perhaps a group of Lizardfolk is in the middle of a ritual when the party arrives—do they intervene, observe, or try to communicate?
 - Create encounters where the outcome isn’t just about victory or defeat.
 A Roc might capture a party member and carry them off to its nest, triggering a rescue mission rather than a traditional battle.